The rate of offenders who completed their probation orders remained high last year despite increasing numbers of longer sentences being handed out.

-Theft and related crimes remain the most common offences for those put on probation last year, with 26.1 per cent of probationers charged, down slightly from the 27 per cent in 2017.
+Theft and related crimes remain the most common offences for those put on probation last year, with 33 per cent of probationers charged, an increase from the 27 per cent in 2017.

 Voluntarily causing hurt was the second-most common, followed by drug and related offences.